RE/MAX We Sell Paradise > Blog of Local Area > Beaches > Beware the Rip Currents!

 WHAT ARE RIP CURRENTS?

 Simply, a rip current (different from a rip tide) is a narrow and powerful movement of water which occurs near beaches where waves break.
 Like a river flowing out to sea, a rip current flows from the edge of the water back into the deeps of the ocean, cutting through the breaking waves.
-They are fast too – often flowing faster than an Olympic swimmer.
+And they are fast – often flowing faster than an Olympic swimmer.

 Rip currents form when waves and wind drive water towards the shore – this water piles up until it reaches a critical mass and begins to flow back to the open water via a route of minimal resistance – such as a break between underwater sandbars.
 The sideways flow of the piled-up water, very close to the shore, creates FEEDER currents.
 These feeder currents converge and turn towards the ocean, forming the RIP CURRENT.
 The rip current’s NECK is an area of fastest flow of water.
 Once the rip current flows past the breakers, the flow disperses sideways, the current loses power and eventually dissipates, releasing all the floating items it has been carrying.
 This area is called the HEAD of the current.